 All that means is that kids first learn new math concepts using hands-on materials (concrete).
 Then they move on to drawing or using pictures (representational).
 The last step is converting the information into numbers and symbols (abstract).

 Kids who struggle with math often have trouble making sense of the abstract—the numbers and symbols.
 This OG-type instruction helps kids connect what they learn through their senses to numbers and symbols.

-Numerous studies have shown that multisensory math instruction is good for all learners.
-It gives kids a broader understanding of concepts.
+Studies have shown that multisensory math instruction helps kids understand math concepts more broadly.
 But when you add personalized instruction that builds on each concept, it can really help kids with math issues.

 You’ve asked if your child might benefit from this type of instruction.
 I don’t know your child, or the nature of his math issues.
 But for most kids who struggle with math, the answer is yes.

 Just bear in mind that the OG approach was designed to address difficulties with reading.
 It’s based on research involving reading and writing, not math.
 Programs described as Orton–Gillingham math instruction haven’t been around as long as OG reading interventions have.